IVSoftware/circular-ref-counting/README.md

-Your post is describing come complex logic interactions, and shows an attempt to manage this using an `IMultiValueConverter`, It goes on to describe some behaviors that could perhaps be attributed to circularity in the logic, which is sometimes tricky to avoid with bound properties.
+﻿Your post is describing come complex logic interactions, and shows an attempt to manage this using an `IMultiValueConverter`, It goes on to describe some behaviors that could perhaps be attributed to circularity in the logic, which is sometimes tricky to avoid with bound properties.
 And finally, you ask:

 >is there a better way to do this?